lmangani/jstache/README.md

 &nbsp;&nbsp; { "jstache" }
 =======

-JStache is a minimalistic/dumb TCP to HTTP Proxy specialized for wrapping bare JSON with meta headers *(_index, _type, @timestamp)* required for Bulk indexing at your favourite Elasticsearch cluster, with optional Basic Auth.
+JStache is a minimalistic/dumb TCP to HTTP Proxy specialized in wrapping bare JSON with meta headers *(_index, _type, @timestamp)* required for Bulk indexing at your favourite Elasticsearch cluster, with optional Basic Auth.

 For anything serious, please do use Logstash.

 ---------------------